sascha432/trailing_edge_dimmer/docs/protocol.md

 The values for the registers and commands can be found in [dimmer_protocol.h](../src/dimmer_protocol.h)

 The examples are using the UART protocol and can send to the dimmer using any terminal software.
+The commands might not be up-to-date.

 Using the Arduino TwoWire class (or the drop-in replacement for UART [SerialTwoWire](https://github.com/sascha432/i2c_uart_bridge)) instead: